 While the pieces of fabric are stitched by machine to ensure tighter stitching, all the quilting is done by hand.
 100% cotton materials make up the top and bottom of the quilt.
 The batting sandwiched in between those 2 layers, nevertheless, is 100% polyester.
 This polyester batting warranties both warmth as well as outstanding washing results.

-You will discover our quilts to be rather sizable in length and width.
-As a matter of fact, the majority of our quilts are generous enough to eliminate the need for a dust ruffle and pillow shams.
-Just as mattress heights are different, each and every quilt's dimensions differs.
-You'll find we post the quilt's dimensions along with the determined drop for you to compare to the size you want.
-Definitely do your measuring prior to your purchase!
+You will discover our quilts to be relatively large in length and width.
+Actuality, nearly all of our quilts are generous enough to take care of the necessity for a dust ruffle or pillow shams.
+Just as mattress heights are different, each quilt's overall size is different as well.
+We list the quilt's measurements in addition to the calculated drop for you to compare to the overall size you are trying to find.
+Kindly do your measuring before buying!

-Fortunately, these quilts are undoubtedly washable in a washing machine!
-We suggest complying with these standards for the best care of your heirloom quilt:
+As a matter of fact, our quilts are undoubtedly washable in a washing machine!
+We advise adhering to these guidelines for best results:

-- Machine wash with completely cold water on gentle cycle.
+- Wash in a washing machine with completely cold water on gentle cycle.